Approximation of sheaves on algebraic stacks

 \begin{section}{Approximation of quasi-coherent sheaves} Let $X$ be a quasi-compact and quasi-separated algebraic stack.
-We recall from~\cite[\S4]{rydh_noetherian-approx} that $X$ has the \emph{completeness property} if every quasi-coherent $\sO_X$-module is a directed colimit of finitely presented $\sO_X$-modules.
-We say that $X$ has the \emph{partial completeness property} if every quasi-coherent $\sO_X$-module is the directed colimit of its finitely generated quasi-coherent submodules.
+We recall that $X$ has the \emph{completeness property} if every quasi-coherent $\sO_X$-module is a directed colimit of finitely presented $\sO_X$-modules and that $X$ has the \emph{partial completeness property} if every quasi-coherent $\sO_X$-module is the union of its finitely generated quasi-coherent submodules.
 In the terminology of~\cite[\S4]{rydh_noetherian-approx}, these two conditions are the conditions (C1) and (C2) for the category $\QCoh(X)$ and they imply the corresponding facts for quasi-coherent $\sO_X$-algebras.

 We also make the following definition that extends~\cite[Def.~4.7]{rydh_noetherian-approx}.

 \begin{definition} An algebraic stack $X$ is \emph{semi-noetherian} (resp.\ \emph{pseudo-noetherian}) if it is quasi-compact, quasi-separated and $X'$ has the partial completeness property (resp.\ completeness property) for every finitely presented morphism $X'\to X$ of algebraic stacks. \end{definition}